RichardoOsmond/AI-Study-Assistant/README.md

 This project is still work in progress and may not work as intended.

 ## Overview
 This is a web-based app built using streamlit, integrated with APIs with groq as the LLM and tavily for the web searching capability.
 It is designed to help students who are in need of a document summarizer and a study assistant.
 It is currently using a basic RAG pipeline that may be upgraded to advanced RAG pipeline in the future, along with better context matching algorithm.
+This project is developed by Richardo Osmond with the help of Claude.

 ## Features
 - RAG pipeline for ingesting PDF